devslopes/git-pr-assignment/README.md

 h2 { color: blue; }
 ```

 7. Commit your changes locally.
 Your commit message should have a subject line and body.
-It should also follow the 7 commit message conventions.
+It should follow the 7 commit message convention guidelines
 8. Push this branch to your remote repository.
 (This will create a new remote branch).
-Remember, when you push your code to use "destination", not "origin"
+Remember, when you push your code, don't use "origin".
+Use `destination` (or the whatever word you chose to use when you set up the remote repo)
 9. Create a Pull Request for this branch to be merged into `main`
-10. Copy/Paste the Pull Request URL into a `.txt` file and submit that as your assignment.
-A Devslopes mentor will review your PR (Pull Request), comment as necessary and reject or approve your PR.
+10. To submit your assignment, put the URL of your GitHub repository in a `.txt` file, zip the file and then upload it here so we can verify the commit history is correct.
+A Devslopes mentor will review your PR (Pull Request), comment as necessary and reject or approve your PR